Xorn: New X-Men

 Xorn debuts in New X-Men Annual 2001 imprisoned by the Chinese government, where a corrupt mutant official offers to sell him to John Sublime.
-Xorn is forced to wear a skull-like mask designed to restrain his energy output as he has a "sun" for a brain in his head.
+While in the prison of Feng Tu, Xorn is forced to wear a skull-like mask designed to restrain his energy output as he has a "sun" for a brain in his head.
 The X-Men and Sublime's U-Men find Xorn just as he is attempting to commit suicide by removing his mask, which would destroy the Earth.
 Cyclops (with the help of Emma Frost) is able to establish contact with Xorn, convincing him not to kill himself, and offers him a position among the X-Men.
 Xorn is next seen in New X-Men #122, where Cyclops tracks him down to a monastery, where he is told by the monks that Xorn has demonstrated healing powers.
-The pair are captured by the Shi'ar but arrive at the X-Mansion in time for Xorn to heal the X-Men of a nano-Sentinel infection, restoring Professor Xavier's ability to walk in the process.
+The pair are captured by the Shi'ar but arrive at the X-Mansion in time for Xorn to heal the X-Men of a nano-Sentinel infection, restoring Professor X's ability to walk in the process.

-Despite the ordeals through which he had passed, Xorn is optimistic, open, and even somewhat naive.
+Despite the ordeals through which he had passed, Xorn is optimistic, open, and even somewhat naïve.
 Xorn keeps a diary to share his thoughts with Professor Xavier, since Xavier is "blinded by the sun beneath [his] mask" and cannot read his mind.
 Here he details his interactions with Chinese immigrants and the residents of Mutant Town in New York City, in particular an incident where he failed to save a young mutant from being killed by frightened policemen.
 Xorn is soon put in charge of the "Special Class", a group of physical and social misfits attending the Xavier Institute.
 Though he hopes to befriend these students, he becomes disillusioned as they mock and insult him.
 He remains determined to help his Special Class, even saving their lives from a group of U-Men.